 We will take every practical step to maintain school in the event of difficult weather conditions or possible failure of facilities such as heating systems.
 However, there will be occasions when the Health and Safety of staff and children is at risk.
 In this case, the school will reluctantly close for some, or all, children.
 If this happens we will do this as early in the day as possible.

 We will endeavour to keep families fully involved of the ongoing situation but we ask for understanding at what will inevitably be a particularly busy time.

-A decision to close before school
+A decision to close before school starts in the morning

 A decision to close the school during the school day and sending children home

 When a closure is being considered, the school will conduct a risk assessment to determine whether it is safer for the children to remain at school or be sent home.
 If students are sent home, it will not be possible for the school to telephone families.
 We will inform parents through text message, email, Twitter and an update on the website.